Using IMEs & CJK Languages (Traveler)

 Traveler (firmware version 1.1.22 on) incorporates support for Chinese (simplified, traditional), Japanese, and Korean languages.
-There are some unique shortcuts, hotkeys, and navigation required in order to use these language.
+There are some unique shortcuts, hotkeys, and navigation required in order to use these languages.

-This is most important for Chinese and Japanese as they use IME, or input method editors.
-All CJK mappings & IMEs are a work in progress as all of our developers do not speak (or type) in CJK languages.
-Please write into email@example.com with any feedback or questions.
+This is most important for Chinese and Japanese, as they use IME, or input method editors.
+All CJK mappings & IMEs are a work in progress, as all of our developers do not speak (or type) in CJK languages.
+Please write to firstname.lastname@example.org with any feedback or questions.

 Once the IME has been activated, then you can begin typing to bring up the candidate window.
 Use the below key combinations in order to navigate the candidate window.